JacobLondon/collections/README.md

 ```

 ## Usage
 You can use `def.py` in your own projects.
-Add this repo as a submodule to your own, and add it to your compiler's include path as a switch: `gcc <YOUR STUFF> -I <PATH_TO_PROJECT>/collections`.
+Add this repo as a submodule to your own, and add it to your compiler's include path as a switch: `gcc <YOUR STUFF> -I <PATH_TO_SUBMODULES>` (assuming `collections` is in that folder).
 Everything can be generated with `make` in this project root directory.

 ### Including
 To use any library defined in `collections.json` then this header file may be included in your project.
 All functions are defined in the `collections.h` file, but only the prototypes are included by default.